 Even if you might be interviewing at a company where employees dress down daily, it is always a good idea to dress a bit more professionally than the average employee in the company.

-Spend some time preparing your outfit a day before the interview by picking out clothes that fit you well, complies with the dress code and is free of wrinkles.
+Spend some time preparing your outfit a day before the interview by picking out clothes that fit you well, comply with the dress code and are free of wrinkles.